 The stormwater fee collected by RVSS supports the Stormwater Quality program mandated under the Federal Clean Water Act.
 This program is intended to protect and improve the quality of the water entering the streams from the more densely populated areas.
 Areas included in this program were determined based on residential density, not access to public storm drains.
 Click here for more information on our storm water program.

 RVSS performs the inspections on sewer service lines if the permit is issued by RVSS.
-We also perform the inspections in Shady Cove.

 Billing, customer service, and engineering questions can be answered by calling the front office at 541 779-4144 or 541 664-6300.
 If you are experiencing blockage or backups with your system, call the maintenance office at 541 779-4186.